-The applied physics option is designed to extend knowledge of the principles of pure physics to applications pertinent to applied physics or engineering.
-Research in applied physics typically centers on problems of technological concern.
-The applied physics option draws its faculty from the Divisions of Physics, Mathematics and Astronomy; Engineering and Applied Science; Chemistry and Chemical Engineering; and Geological and Planetary Sciences.
-The interdisciplinary nature of this option allows a flexibility and range in curriculum, appropriate to the student's particular research interests, that may result in a mixture of courses and research in different divisions.
+The applied physics option is designed to connect what are conventionally considered "engineering" and "pure physics."
+Research in applied physics is an effort to answer questions related to problems of technological concern.
+Since the interests of both engineering and pure physics cover fields that overlap, a definite dividing line cannot be drawn between them.
+Realizing this, the applied physics option draws its faculty from the Divisions of Physics, Mathematics and Astronomy; Engineering and Applied Science; Chemistry and Chemical Engineering; and Geological and Planetary Sciences.
+This interdivisional aspect of the option allows a flexibility and range in curriculum, appropriate to the student's particular research interests, that may result in a mixture of courses and research in different divisions.

 Specific subject areas of interest in the program cover a broad spectrum of physics related to important fields of technology.
 Photonics areas include multiwavelength fiber telecommunications, integrated microphotonic and nanophotonic devices, holographic data processing and storage, and optical approaches to quantum computation.
-Solid-state materials and device work is focused on nanostructured materials and devices, wide bandgap semiconductors and heterostructures for optoelectronics, photovoltaics, novel memory devices, and spin-dependent transport.
-Biophysics topics include single-molecule-scale studies of the mechanics of DNA, proteins, and their assemblies.
-Plasma-physics research is concentrated on spheromak plasmas for fusion application, plasma processes occurring in the sun, and the dynamics of pure electron plasmas.
-Transport in fluids spans processes at low and high Reynolds numbers, including micro/nanofluidic, optofluidic, or biofluidic devices, optical trapping in fluids, dissipation behavior in cantilever arrays, pattern formation and phase separation in thinfilms or bulk layers, cellular, pulmonary, ocular, or cardiovascular flows, thin-film patterned growth by chemical vapor deposition and etching, convection-diffusive problems, aeronautical flows, combustion, etc.
+Solid state materials and device work is focused on nanostructured materials and devices, wide bandgap semiconductors and heterostructures for optoelectronics, photovoltaics, novel memory devices, and spin-dependent transport.
+Biophysics topics include single molecule scale studies of the mechanics of DNA, proteins, and their assemblies.
+Plasma physics research is concentrated on spheromak plasmas for fusion application, plasma processes occurring in the sun, and dynamics of pure electron plasmas.
+Applied physics research also encompasses fluid dynamics in liquids and gases for applications ranging from aeronautics to thinfilm growth processes.

 The undergraduate curriculum attempts to reflect and maintain a close relationship with the various disciplines.
 This facilitates a transition to or from any of these, if at any time in the student's course of study and research this would be considered beneficial.
 Attention is called to the fact that any student whose gradepoint average is less than 1.9 at the end of the academic year in the subjects listed below under option requirements may be refused permission to continue work in this option.

-- 1. E 10 and E 11 plus any three of the following: APh/EE 9 b, APh 24, Ph 3, Ph 5, Ph 6, or Ph 7; E 11 can be satisfied by three units of additional work associated with the senior thesis (APh 78). - 2.
-APh 17 abc, Ph 106 abc, and either APh 125 ab, Ch 125 ab, or Ph 125 ab. - 3.
-ACM 95 abc. - Either APh 78 abc or one term of APh 77 and one chosen from the following: APh 77, Ph 77, EE 91, Ch 6, Ae/APh 104 bc, MS 90, or MS 125. - 5.
-27 additional units of APh courses numbered over 100, which must include one of the following sequences: APh 101 abc, APh 105 abc, APh 114 abc, APh/Ph 115 ab, APh 156 abc, BE/APh 161, BE/APh 162, and possibly Ph/Bi 103 b, APh/EE 183 abc, APh 190 abc, or the sequence APh/EE 130, EE/APh 131, and APh/EE 132.
+- 1. Any three of the following: APh/EE 9 b, APh 24, Ph 3, Ph 5, Ph 6, Ph 7; and E 10. - 2.
+APh 17 abc, APh 125 ab or Ch 125 ab or Ph 125 ab, and Ph 106 abc. - 3.
+ACM 95 abc. - 4.
+Either APh 78 abc or one term of APh 77 and one chosen from the following: APh 77, Ph 77, EE 91, Ch 6, Ae/APh 104 bc, MS 125. - 5.
+27 additional units of APh courses numbered over 100, which must include one of the following sequences: APh 101 abc, APh 105 abc, APh 114 abc, APh 156 abc, APh/BE 161, APh/BE 162, APh/EE 183 abc, APh 190 abc, or the sequence APh/EE 130, APh/EE 131, APh/EE 132.
 Note that APh 100 and APh 200 do not satisfy this requirement. - 6.
 Passing grades must be earned in a total of 486 units, including the courses listed above.
 None of the courses taken to satisfy option requirements may be taken on a pass/fail basis.